OurRootsOrg/cms-server/search-client/deploy/wp-plugin/ourroots/readme.txt

 * Previous update didn't include the fix for some reason = 1.0.14 =
-* Update wordpress-tested version to 6.1; include fix from 1.0.12
+* Update wordpress-tested version to 6.1; include fix from 1.0.12 = 1.0.15 =
+* Apply flag to display names as surname, given to record detail page = 1.0.16 =
+* Previous update didn't include the fix